 Why do I need to authenticate who I am on sign-in?

-Completing multi-factor authentication when signing in adds an additional layer of security.
+Completing two-factor authentication (a form of multi-factor authentication) when signing in adds an additional layer of security to your Venmo account.

 When you sign in, we may send a code to the phone number registered with your Venmo account.
-Entering this code correctly provides an extra layer of authentication.
+Entering this code correctly helps to confirm that you are the account owner.

 If you have a bank or card linked to your Venmo account, you may be able to complete authentication by verifying your financial information.
 If this option is available to you, follow the prompts in the app by tapping Other options to confirm your identity… (this backup option is not available for all users).